 - ½ - cup chopped apricots

-- In a skillet over medium high heat, add the oil, onions and dried spices.
-Sauté for 5 minutes stirring occasionally.
+For the sauce: In a skillet over medium-high heat, add the oil, onion, and dried spices.
+Sauté for 5 minutes, stirring occasionally.

-- Stir in the tomato paste and chicken stock.
-Bring to a boil and then reduce to simmer for 15 minutes or until desired consistency is achieved.
+Stir in the tomato paste and chicken broth.
+Bring to a boil and then reduce and simmer for 15 minutes or until desired consistency is achieved.

-- For the couscous.
-Heat the oil and the couscous in a pot over medium high heat for 5 minutes, stirring occasionally.
-Add the apricots, liquid and saffron.
-Stir and bring to a boil, reduce heat to simmer with the lid on stirring occasionally for 7 minutes.
+For the couscous: Heat the oil and the couscous in a pot over medium-high heat for 5 minutes, stirring occasionally.
+Add the apricots, water, and saffron.
+Stir and bring to a boil, then reduce heat and simmer with the lid on, stirring occasionally, for 7 minutes.

 7 comments